justbytes/my-portfolio/Readme.md

 ## Description

-My motivation for this project was to rebuild my old portfolio to something new!
-I built this app to test my skills with React.
-I think this solves app solves my problem by giving me a portfolio that looks more originized and a better foundation than the previous.After briefly working on this app I feel like it gave me a better understanding of styling a webpage with React.
+My motivation for this project was to test my skills with React to create a portfolio.
+In this app you you can navigate through the About Me, Portfolio, Contact, and Resume tabs to see each page.
+Currently the contact form does not work and is acting as a place holder for the momment.

 ## Table of Contents